 Let’s look at some real-world claims automation processing examples that show the transformative impact the technology can have for insurers:

-Improving claims efficiency at scale: Tokio Marine & Nichido Fire
+Claims Automation Case Study: Tokio Marine & Nichido Fire

 Inefficient claims processes that lack automation can slow down claims approvals, drive up call center costs, and frustrate customers.